-A large electric Master van has been around for a number of years but had been previously going under the name of the Renault Master ZE where it shared many of its electrical components with the smaller city van Renault Kangoo ZE.
+A large electric Master van has been around for a number of years and had been previously going under the name of the Renault Master ZE.
+It also shared many of its electrical components with the smaller city van Renault Kangoo ZE.
 This new Renault Master E-Tech doesn’t share the latest Renault Kangoo E-Tech’s driveline and is much simpler electric vehicle.

 The Master E-Tech uses the same 57kW electric motor used by the previous model, delivering 76hp and 225Nm of torque.
 That’s not a great deal of power for a large van, a criticism that has long been levelled at the electric Master van.
 Fortunatley the major improvement of this new generation van is a larger battery.
 Out goes the 33kWh battery pack and the Master E-Tech now gets a 52kWh battery giving it a claimed WLTP range of 124 miles.

 There are two ways of charging the electric Master and the bad news is that neither is as fast as the competition.

 The Master E-Tech doesn’t support rapid charging but it does do moderately fast DC charging capacity of 22kW.
 If you need to charge with an AC single-phase charger it will allow 7.4kW charges and of course you can still use a domestic 3.7kW supply.

 Charge times are sluggish.
 A 7.4kW wallbox will take around five hours for the Master E-Tech to reach 80% charge.
 That doubles to more than 10 hours on a domestic 3.7kW supply.
 The 22kW DC charger is a little better with 31 miles (50km) of range able to be added in 45 minutes.